-93. Chapter IV was introduced at the time of the 2011 update of the MNE Guidelines.
-It is aligned with the expectations on enterprises established by the United Nations Guiding Principles for Business and Human Rights (UNGPs).
-Specifically, the Chapter establishes that enterprises should conduct due diligence to avoid causing, or contributing to, adverse human rights impacts in their own activities, and to seek to prevent or mitigate impacts to which they are directly linked through their supply chains and business relationships.
+Chapter IV was introduced at the time of the 2011 update of the MNE Guidelines.
+It is aligned with the expectations on enterprises established by the UN Guiding Principles.
+Specifically, the Chapter establishes that enterprises should respect human rights and conduct due diligence to avoid causing, or contributing to, adverse human rights impacts in their own activities, and to seek to prevent or mitigate impacts to which they are directly linked through their supply chains and business relationships.
 This also forms the basis for the general due diligence expectation included in Chapter II of the MNE Guidelines on General Policies.

-- 94. Overall, NCPs ranked Chapter IV high in terms of continued relevance (8.4 out of 10).
-63 However, there is a notable difference when asked to evaluate suitability of the Guidelines for the following themes of relevance to this Chapter, in particular: digitalisation (6.7 out of 10), diversity (7.0 out of 10) and indigenous peoples' rights (6.6 out of 10). - 95.
+Overall, NCPs ranked Chapter IV high in terms of continued relevance (8.6 out of 10).
+However, there is a notable difference when asked to evaluate suitability of the Guidelines for the following themes of relevance to this Chapter, in particular: digitalisation (6.7 out of 10), diversity (6.9 out of 10) and indigenous peoples' rights (6.6 out of 10).

 NCPs highlighted the following strengths: close alignment with the UNGPs; the provisions on human rights due diligence and on operational level grievance mechanisms have been particularly useful.
-The Chapter is well-adapted to the fact that enterprises can impact on the entire spectrum of internationally recognised human rights. - 96.
-NCPs highlighted the following challenges: NCPs point out that the breadth of the Chapter has posed challenges for interpretation, and express need for more focused guidance addressing issues such as indigenous peoples' rights; gender, diversity and inclusion; LGBTI; children's rights; the environment; conflict; forced displacement; human trafficking and undue pressure against stakeholders. - 97.
-During the stocktaking exercise, Adherents have further emphasised the need to further clarify of the relationship between i) the human rights chapter and other thematic chapters of the Guidelines.
+The Chapter is well-adapted to the fact that enterprises can impact on the entire spectrum of internationally recognised human rights.

+NCPs highlighted the following challenges: NCPs point out that the breadth of the Chapter has posed challenges for interpretation, and express need for more focused guidance addressing issues such as indigenous peoples' rights; gender, diversity and inclusion; LGBTI; children's rights; the environment; conflict; forced displacement; human trafficking and undue pressure against stakeholders.

+During the stocktaking exercise, Adherents have emphasised the need to further clarify of the relationship between i) the human rights chapter and other thematic issues covered by the Guidelines such as industrial relations and the environment.